nwmarino/statim/README.md

 # statim ('stat·​im) *"immediately"*

-Statim is a general-purpose, strongly typed language built with kernel development in mind.
-The main point of the project is to expirement with the capabilities of a bytecode closely coupled into the compiler itself.
+Statim is a multi-purpose, strongly typed language built with kernel development in mind.
+The main point of the project is to expirement with the potential of an interpretable bytecode closely coupled into the compiler.

 ## Overview

 Overarching priorities are reduced compilation times from that of modern C/C++, metaprogramming capabilities, and compile-time executions of arbitrary code.
 Although costly to the former, having a unique bytecode allows for some interesting compiler feedback and compile-time opportunities.
-Since backing the bytecode with LLVM allows for getting things running faster, keeping the bytecode high-level enough so as to not "walk backwards" during code generation is an important design consideration.

 ### Long-term objectives